Amy Tobin

 In the Bay Area, I’ve performed at the SF Fringe Festival and on stages like Z Space, Maritime Hall, Cafe du Nord, and Hardly Strictly Bluegrass.
 I’ve been fortunate to collaborate with musicians across genres: acid jazz, electronic, musical theater, and beyond.

 My second musical, Lilith, had a limited run in a college black box theater.
 It featured a homewrecking Talmudic scholar lip-syncing Pat Benatar.
-My first musical, Who’s There, Gummybear?, premiered in the third grade.

 Coaching for leaders

 I’ve served twice as CEO/ executive director and consulted with dozens of complex organizations in multiple fields.
-I love working with people in leadership and hope to pay my deep experience forward.
+I coach people who want to orient their work in mutual humanity and compassion.

 Clients have included pulpit rabbis, CEOs of cultural and community centers, and executive directors of social service and arts organizations.
 I advise leaders 1:1 and guide groups.